SimoneCheng/notes/克服JS的奇怪部分/Objects_and_Functions.md

 ```

 ### :crab: First Class Function
 > Everything you can do with other types you can do with functions.
 > Assign them to variables, pass them around, create them on the fly.

 ### :crab: Mutate
 > To change something.
 > **Immutable** means it can't be changed.

+### :crab: Arguments
+> The parameters you pass to a function.
+> Jacascript gives you a keyword of the same name which contains them all.

 ## :whale: Objects and Dot